The number, variety and quality of Māori tourism businesses has increased dramatically over the past few years.

 We also work with international travel sellers to help them understand Māori culture and the variety of cultural tourism experiences on offer in New Zealand, and to support them in selling these experiences to their customers.

-Tourism operators should contact the New Zealand Māori Tourism Council or their local regional tourism organisation (RTO) in the first instance to discuss opportunities to get involved in tourism marketing.
+Tourism operators should contact New Zealand Māori Tourism or their local regional tourism organisation (RTO) in the first instance to discuss opportunities to get involved in tourism marketing.
 Find contacts details for your local RTO.